ajayarunachalam/msda/README.md

 The package includes:-
-1) Time series analysis
+1) Time series analysis.
-2) The variation of each sensor column wrt time (increasing, decreasing, equal)
+2) The variation of each sensor column wrt time (increasing, decreasing, equal).
-3) How each column values varies wrt other column, and the maximum variation ratio between each column wrt other column
+3) How each column values varies wrt other column, and the maximum variation ratio between each column wrt other column.
-4) Relationship establishment with trend array to identify most appropriate sensor
+4) Relationship establishment with trend array to identify most appropriate sensor.
-5) User can select window length and then check average value and standard deviation across each window for each sensor column
+5) User can select window length and then check average value and standard deviation across each window for each sensor column.
-6) It provides count of growth/decay value for each sensor column values above or below a threshold value
+6) It provides count of growth/decay value for each sensor column values above or below a threshold value.
 7) Feature Engineering
-    a) Features involving trend of values across various aggregation windows: change and rate of change in average, std. deviation across window
+    a) Features involving trend of values across various aggregation windows: change and rate of change in average, std. deviation across window.
-    b) Ratio of changes, growth rate with std. deviation
+    b) Ratio of changes, growth rate with std. deviation.
-    c) Change over time
+    c) Change over time.
-    d) Rate of change over time
+    d) Rate of change over time.
-    e) Growth or decay
+    e) Growth or decay.
-    f) Rate of growth or decay
+    f) Rate of growth or decay.
-    g) Count of values above or below a threshold value
+    g) Count of values above or below a threshold value.

-MSDA is `simple`, `easy to use` and `deployment ready`.
+MSDA is `simple`, `easy to use` and `low-code`.

 ## Features